uktrade/data-store-service/README.md

 - a data-flow pipeline, DSSGenericPipeline, that ingests the data into the Data Workspace datasets database,
 - and external clients.

-The DSS was historically used for infrequently changing data, but it is suitable for data that changes up to about once a day.
+The DSS was historically used for infrequently changing data, but it is used for data that changes up to about once a day.

 ### Contents